 See the Cheap Theme Parks page for a list of all the attractions and deals.

-You don't need to splash the cash on the biggest and best swimming pool, swings or slides.
+You don't need to splash the cash on the biggest and best scooters, swings or slides.
 There are loads of activities you can get involved with for free, such as:

 Make your own tent or hidden den